On this page:

 This nationally coordinated effort provides EPA and its partners with a process to return Superfund sites to productive use.
 Learn more at Superfund Redevelopment Initiative.

 Economic Activity at the Site

 As of December 2016, EPA had data on 7 on-site businesses.
 These businesses employed 294 people and generated an estimated $59,276,477 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.